alessandro-bertero/homemade_media_code_repository/README.md

 * Gene set enrichment analysis on biological process and representation of developmental terms
 * Gene set enrichment analysis on kegg pathways and representation of pluripotency signalling pathways

-scRNAseq data analysis:

-Data can be downloaded as row data or processed from our BioStudies repository [add name here](https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-14237).
-Alternatively, processed data and RData are available to download from our [Zenodo repository](https://zenodo.org/doi/10.5281/zenodo.12684584).
-Download the "scratch" folder in the repository and place it in the same directory as the scRNAseq codes available here (3 R markdown files numbered from 1 to 3).
-Then run the codes within our Docker environment hedgelab/rstudio-hedgelab (as described earlier).

-Karyotyping data analysis:

-karyotype_cnv_filtering.R is an R script that parses the .xls file exported from GenomeStudio and allows for filtering the detected CNVs for the CNV size and the confidence value.
-XLS and final files, as well as a step-by-step SOP can be downloaded from our [Zenodo repository](https://zenodo.org/doi/10.5281/zenodo.12684584).

-The script requires dplyr and xml2 packages.

-Install them by running these lines in Rstudio or in R: install.packages("devtools") library(devtools) install_version("dplyr", version = "1.1.4") install_version("xml2", version = "1.3.8")

-Alternatively, run the script within our Docker environment hedgelab/rstudio-hedgelab (as described earlier)

-Adjust the name of the file in line number 10 and if you want to change the default parameters, change the numbers in the lines 5-7